mpv-player/mpv/DOCS/interface-changes.rst

     - deprecate all input section commands (these will be changed/removed, as soon as mpv internals do not require them anymore)
     - remove deprecated --playlist-pos alias (use --playlist-start)
+    - deprecate --display-fps, introduce --override-display-fps.
+The display-fps property now is unavailable if no VO exists (or the VO did not return a display FPS), instead of returning the option value in this case.
+The property will keep existing, but writing to it is deprecated.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.